Gatekeeper picoCTF 2026 Solution

 2. Step 2Send -1 as the input

-The binary uses an unsigned comparison on a signed integer, so -1 (which wraps to 0xFFFFFFFF as uint32) satisfies the condition and passes the gate.
-Simply pipe -1 into the binary.
+The binary uses an unsigned comparison on a signed integer, so -1 wraps to 0xFFFFFFFF when re-read as uint32_t and passes the gate.
+Replace <PORT_FROM_INSTANCE> with the port shown on the picoCTF instance launch page (next to the host).

 echo '-1' | ./gatekeeper